olofson/audiality2/doc/voice-management.md

 ```

 #### Anonymous
-Anonymous subvoices are started with the "*:" construct, and are attached, so they will pause instead of terminating if they reach the end of their main program, allowing them to be brought back to life via messages.
-They do not have unique handles, but will receive messages sent to all subvoices using the "*<" construct.
+Anonymous subvoices are started with the "\*:" construct, and are attached, so they will pause instead of terminating if they reach the end of their main program, allowing them to be brought back to life via messages.
+They do not have unique handles, but will receive messages sent to all subvoices using the "\*<" construct.
 ```
+// voice-management-anonymous.a2s
+// Play major chord using three anonymous subvoices

+SubProgram(P V=1)
+{
+	struct {
+		wtosc
+	}
+	w sine
+	p P
+	a V
+	d 100
+	end

+.stop	a 0
+	d 100

+	1() {
+		force stop
+	}
+}

+Program()
+{
+	// Start three voices
+	*:SubProgram 0n .2
+	*:SubProgram 4n .2
+	*:SubProgram 7n .2

+	// Stop all voices after 1 s
+	d 1000
+	*<1

+	d 500
+}
 ```

 #### Attached
 Attached subvoices are started with "handle:program", where *handle* needs to be an integer greater than or equal to 0.
 Like Anonymous voices, Attached voices will pause instead of terminating if they reach the end of their main program.
-However, messages can be addressed to individual Attached voices using the "handle<message" construct.
-Attached voices will also receive any messages sent to all subvoices using the "*<" construct.
+However, messages can be addressed to individual Attached voices using the "handle < message" construct.
+Attached voices will also receive any messages sent to all subvoices using the "\*<" construct.
 ```
 // voice-management-attached.a2s
 // Play major chord using three attached subvoices